cockpit-project/cockpit/HACKING.md

 Refer to the [testing README](test/README.md) for details on running the Cockpit integration tests locally.

-## Python bridge

-Most distro releases now ship a replacement for the C bridge written in Python.
-It resides in `src/cockpit` with most of its rules in `src/Makefile.am`.
-This directory was chosen because it matches the standard so-called "src layout" convention for Python packages, where each package (`cockpit`) is a subdirectory of the `src` directory.

-### Running the bridge

-The Python bridge can be used interactively on a local machine:

-    PYTHONPATH=src python3 -m cockpit.bridge

-To make it easy to test out channels without having to write out messages manually, `cockpit.misc.print` can be used:

-    PYTHONPATH=src python3 -m cockpit.misc.print open fslist1 path=/etc watch=False | PYTHONPATH=src python3 -m cockpit.bridge

-These shell aliases might be useful when experimenting with the protocol:

-    alias cpy='PYTHONPATH=src python3 -m cockpit.bridge'
-    alias cpf='PYTHONPATH=src python3 -m cockpit.misc.print'

-When working with the Python bridge on test images, note that `RHEL/CentOS 8`, `debian-stable`, and `ubuntu-2204` still use the C bridge.
-So if you want to explicitly have the Python bridge on those images use:

-    ./test/image-prepare --python

-To enable debug logging in journal on a test image, you can pass `--debug` to `image-prepare`.
-This will set `COCKPIT_DEBUG=all` to `/etc/environment`, if you are only interested channel debug messages change `all` to `cockpit.channel`.

-### Testing the Python bridge

-There are a growing number of Python `unittest` tests being written to test parts of the new bridge code.
-You can run these with `make pytest` or `make pytest-cov`.
-Those are both just rules to make sure that the `systemd_ctypes` submodule is checked out before running `pytest` from the source directory.

-The tests require at least `pytest` 7.0.0 or higher to run.

 ## Running eslint

 Cockpit uses [ESLint](https://eslint.org/) to automatically check JavaScript